zadowsmash/inject-node-cf/README.md

 # inject-node-cf
-Inject node.js functions into CloudFormation Temaplates
+Inject node.js functions into CloudFormation Templates

 ## Usage

 * Place the **inject-node-cf** directory above your other directory that your node.js function is.
-* Write your node.js function (must be named index.js) inside a directory names **EXACTLY** the same name as the logical name you have called it within your  **AWS::Lambda::Function** resource.
+* Write your node.js function (must be named index.js) inside a directory named **EXACTLY** the same name as the logical name you have called it within your  **AWS::Lambda::Function** resource section witin your CF template.

     In the example below the name is **functionName**